Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 +++

-Last winter on a Saturday, I decided to tweak [my vimrc](https://github.com/Sangdol/vimrc/).
-I'd been putting it off for a long time since I felt spending time on improving and cleaning up vimrc was too luxurious; it'd be fun but it wouldn't pay back the invested time.
+Last winter, on a Saturday, I decided to tweak [my vimrc](https://github.com/Sangdol/vimrc/).
+I'd been putting it off for a long time since I felt spending time on improving and cleaning up vimrc was too luxurious; it'd be fun, but it wouldn't pay back the invested time.

 <img src="/img/vimrc.png" alt="vimrc comic" />

 This time I determined to do myself a favor and enjoy spending a day or two working on my vimrc.

-I ended up spending more than three months and making around 500 commits to my vimrc, and I still work on it from time to time -- I didn't intend it but coincidentally it's exactly 500 commits at the time when I try to publish this article.
+I ended up spending more than three months and making around 500 commits to my vimrc, and I still work on it from time to time -- I didn't intend it, but coincidentally it's precisely 500 commits when I try to publish this article.

 <img src="/img/500-commits-2.png" alt="500 commits" />

-During the time, I've learned more than I'd learned for the past 10 years.
+I've learned more than I'd learned in the past ten years during this time.

 It was a fun and frustrating journey.
-I'd like to share what I've learned along the way and how happy I am now.
+I want to share what I've learned along the way and how happy I am now.

 ### Table of Contents